Cephalexin (Keflex®, Rilexine®) for Dogs and Cats

 Overview of Cephalexin for Canines and Felines

-Cephalexin, also known by the brand names Keflex® and Rilexine®, is an antibiotic used for dogs and cats.
-Cephalexin belongs to the cephalosporin class of drugs and iis related to the penicillin drugs in how it kills bacteria. cephalosporins have a much broader range of activity against bacteria than penicillins.
-Cephalexin is one of the most commonly prescribed antibotics to dogs and cats.
+- Cephalexin, also known by the brand names Keflex®, Keftab®, Biocef®, and Rilexine®, is an antibiotic used for dogs and cats.
+Cephalexin belongs to the cephalosporin class of drugs and is related to the penicillin drugs in how it kills bacteria.
+Cephalosporins have a much broader range of activity against bacteria than penicillin.

 - Cephalexin is a first-generation cephalosporin that works by preventing bacteria from forming an adequate and protective cell wall.
 This results in instability and subsequent death of the bacteria.

 Brand Names and Other Names of Cephalexin

-Human formulations: Keflex® (Dista), Cephaforte® (Jurox), Celexin, Cepexin, Cephacillin, Ceporexin, Ilium® (Troy), and various other generic forms
+- Human formulations: Keflex® (Dista), Cephaforte® (Jurox), Celexin, Cepexin, Cephacillin, Ceporexin, Ilium® (Troy), and various other generic forms.

 Uses of Cephalexin for Dogs and Cats

-Cephalexin is used in both dogs and cats to treat a variety of bacterial infections, including skin infections, wound infections, bone infections (osteomyelitis), pneumonia, upper respiratory tract infections, mastitis, and urinary tract (bladder) infections.
+- Cephalexin is used in both dogs and cats to treat a variety of bacterial infections, including skin infections (pyoderma), wound infections, bone infections (osteomyelitis), pneumonia, upper respiratory tract infections, mastitis, and urinary tract (bladder) infections.

 Precautions and Side Effects

-The most common side effect in animals is vomiting shortly after administration.
+- The most common side effect in dogs and cats is vomiting shortly after administration.
 It is usually not a sign of serious disease, but indicates that the pet is sensitive to this drug.
 It is also not unusual for some animals to develop**** diarrhea from orally administered antibiotics like cephalexin.
 However, this has not been a common complaint with cephalexin.
 Other possible side effects include a decreased appetite, drooling, lethargy, or increased activity or excitement.
 Some cats can develop a fever.

-An injectable version in the concentration of 150 mg/mL and 180 mg/mL is available in some countries.
+- An injectable version in the concentration of 150 mg/mL and 180 mg/mL is available in some countries.

 Dosing Information of Cephalexin for Dogs and Cats

-Should be administered with food if cephalexin causes nausea or vomiting in your pet.
+- Cephalexin should be administered with food or a treat if it causes nausea or vomiting in your pet.